Bedrock-OSS/bedrock-wiki/docs/scripting/privileges.md

 ## [Read-only mode](#read-only-mode)

-This means script that are in this state are not allowed to alter world state within these callbacks.
+This means scripts that are in this state are not allowed to alter world state within these callbacks.
 The script is in read-only state when Minecraft simulation begins and before events are triggered, or before the start of the "script" tick.

 When the error above occurs, that means you attempted to run a function that tries to modify the state of the world on before events.